Sir Charles Algernon Parsons OM KCB FRS

-Sir Charles Algernon Parsons, OM, KCB, FRS (13 June 1854 – 11 February 1931), the son of a member of the Irish peerage, was an Anglo-Irish engineer, best known for his invention of the compound steam turbine.
+Sir Charles Algernon Parsons, OM, KCB, FRS (13 June 1854 – 11 February 1931) was an Anglo-Irish engineer, best known for his invention of the compound steam turbine, and as the namesake of C. A. Parsons and Company.
 He worked as an engineer on dynamo and turbine design, and power generation, with great influence on the naval and electrical engineering fields.
-He also developed optical equipment, for searchlights and telescopes.DbPedia
+He also developed optical equipment for searchlights and telescopes.DbPedia

 Commemorated on 3 plaques